Invariant connections and PBW theorem for Lie groupoid pairs: Introduction

 \section{Introduction}

 Invariant connections form an important tool for the study of homogeneous spaces, and their study goes back to the work of É.\ Cartan on Lie groups.
 Generalizing the canonical invariant connection on a symmetric space, Nomizu studied the existence of invariant connections on reductive homogeneous spaces \cite{nomizu_invariant_1954}.
 Around 1960, Nguyen Van Hai \cite{nguyen-van-hai_conditions_1964}, Vinberg \cite{vinberg_invariant_1960} and Wang \cite{wang_invariant_1958} independently characterized the set of $G$-invariant affine connections on a not necessarily reductive homogeneous space $G/H$, and computed necessary and sufficient conditions for their existence.
 In the connected case, the obstruction was given a cohomological meaning in \cite{nguyen-van-hai_relations_1965} as an element in the first Lie algebra cohomology $H^1(\h,\Hom(\g/\h \otimes \g/\h,\g/\h))$.
 Recently, this class was rediscovered by Calaque, C\u{a}ld\u{a}raru and Tu \cite{calaque_pbw_2013} and shown to be the obstruction to a Poincaré--Birkhoff--Witt-type theorem for inclusions of Lie algebras.
-Bordemann \cite{bordemann_atiyah_2012} made the link between the two approaches and reproved the PBW theorem geometrically using invariant connections.
+Bordemann in \cite{bordemann_atiyah_2012}, among other results, realized and explained the link between the two approaches and gave a geometric interpretation of the PBW theorem using invariant connections.

 In this paper, we explore some aspects of the scarcely studied class of homogeneous spaces of Lie groupoids, see \cite[Section 8]{liu_dirac_1998} and \cite[Section 3]{moerdijk_integrability_2006}.
-This research was triggered by recent papers of Chen, Stiénon and Xu \cite{chen_atiyah_2012}, who generalize Atiyah classes \cite{atiyah_complex_1957} to inclusions of Lie algebroids, and of Calaque \cite{calaque_pbw_2014}, who generalizes the PBW-type theorem to that case as well.
+This research was triggered by recent papers of Chen, Stiénon and Xu \cite{chen_atiyah_2016}, who generalize Atiyah classes \cite{atiyah_complex_1957} to inclusions of Lie algebroids, and of Calaque \cite{calaque_pbw_2014}, who generalizes the PBW-type theorem to that case as well.
 One of our intents is to reprove geometrically the latter theorem.
 We develop along the way the study of invariant connections on homogeneous spaces of Lie groupoids and on equivariant principal groupoid bundles.